Rich-Dunne/Scene-Manager/README.md

 ## CREDITS
 * Author: Rich
 * Additional credit:  PNWParksFan for code assistance and extensive testing, Sereous, OJdoesIt, Vincentsgm, EchoWolf, FactionsBrutus

+## GET SUPPORT AND REPORT PROBLEMS
+For the fastest support, [join my Discord](https://discord.gg/cUQaTNQ) and ask your question in the **correct category/channel**.
+For slower support, [use this thread on the LSPDFR forums](https://www.lcpdfr.com/forums/topic/107730-richs-plugin-support-thread/).